Canon 30D vs 1300D

 Both the 30D and the 1300D have been discontinued, but can regularly be found used on eBay.
 The 30D was replaced by the Canon 40D, while the 1300D was followed by the Canon 2000D.

-So what is the bottom line?
-Is there a clear favorite between the Canon 30D and the Canon 1300D?
+So what conclusions can be drawn?
+Is the Canon 30D better than the Canon 1300D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.